Hollywood Film Institute: Other Reputable Schools for Aspiring Filmmakers

 - Short-term, intensive programs with immediate career applicability.

-- Combined endeavor with the flourishing Canadian film and television industry.
+- Collaboration with the thriving Canadian film and television industry.

 - Strong emphasis on practical training.